You are currently viewing What Is a Thumb Sucking Appliance? A Quick Guide to Dental Habit Correctors

 A thumb sucking appliance is a small device that interrupts the pleasure and mechanics of the habit.
 It removes the reward by blocking suction or stopping the thumb from resting comfortably against the palate.
 Pediatric dentists usually recommend these tools when verbal coaching alone fails or early bite changes appear.

-What Are the Types of Thumb Sucking Appliances?
+Common Types of Thumb Sucking Appliances

 Thumb sucking appliances come in several forms, each designed to fit different needs and situations.
 We’ve detailed three common categories below.